FuzionDragon/Page_Writer/README.md

 - Fuzzy finder used for selecting, marking and deleting your documents, powered by Fuse.js.

-- The user has the ability to quickly and easily merge notes with a specific document by simply giving a name of an existing document, if it doesn't exist then a document with the corresponding name will be created.
+- The user has the ability to quickly and easily assign notes to a specific document by simply giving a name of an existing document, if it doesn't exist then a document with the corresponding name will be created.

-- Notes without an entered name will merge or create a new document automatically by Page-Writer by using numerous algorithms against the existing documents and notes to make a decision. **(this feature currently will have varying results if the database is too small, so for the best results only use this feature when there is a reasonable population of documents and notes)**
+- Allows the user to mark a document, making all untitled snippets automatically assign themselves to the marked document.

-- Interactive document view page with the ability to update, delete and move individual snippets.
+- Interactive document view page with the ability to add, update, delete and move individual snippets.

 - Built using Tauri with vanilla Javascript, Scss for the frontend and Rust as a backend.